Schools & Enrichment

 Strategy 5: Live Nearby (Phase 2C)

-Strategy 6: Have Realistic Expectations
+Strategy 6: Be Realistic

-What Happens If You Do Not Get Your Preferred School
+If You Don't Get Your Preferred School

 Timeline Checklist